com-lihaoyi/Ammonite/readme.md

 // Find all dot-files in the current folder ls! cwd |? (_.last(0) == '.')

-// Write the names of the 10 largest files in
-// the current working directory to a file ls.rec! cwd | (x => x.size -> x) sortBy (-_._1) take 10
+// Find the names of the 10 largest files in the current working directory ls.rec! cwd | (x => x.size -> x) sortBy (-_._1) take 10

 // Sorted list of the most common words in your .scala source files